 Tour the Museum of the Frankincense Land

-Located in the heart of Al Baleed site, a historic UNESCO World Heritage site, the Museum of the Frankincense Land is as beautiful as it is atmospheric.
+One of the best places to visit in Salalah that located in the heart of Al Baleed site, a historic UNESCO World Heritage site, the Museum of the Frankincense Land is as beautiful as it is atmospheric.

 The area was a trading port in the 12th-century, it is where Frankincense was shipped across the sea to India.